Tank McNamara by Bill Hinds for September 26, 2022

 17. Missing large

-Uncle Bob over 1 year ago
+Uncle Bob about 2 years ago

 Laissez-faire ball?